ar-/gdroidclient/README.md

 ## Where to the ratings com from?

-The implementation of the star ratings are not finalised yet.
+The implementation of the star ratings is not finalised yet.

 For now all that users can do is read the code.
 It is all open source.
 You can read on https://gitlab.com/gdroid/gdroiddata/blob/master/env/process_meta_metric.py how to extract metrics out of the f-droid repository.